Markets

 In the forex market, a triple bottom pattern might appear on a currency pair chart.
 For example, the EUR/USD pair may show three lows at 1.1000, with the price finally breaking above the 1.1200 resistance level, signaling a potential upward trend.

-Below is an example of the triple bottom pattern on a chart.
+Below is an example of the triple bottom chart pattern.

 You can include the triple bottom pattern, like other trading patterns, in your trading strategies.
 In brief, below are the steps to follow when trading the triple bottom pattern: